gilbertohasnofb/listools/README.rst

 * `llogic.union(list_1, list_2)`

 All functions have a `__doc__` attribute with usage instructions.

+Documentation is available at https://gilbertohasnofb.github.io/listools-docs/.

+Bugs can be reported to https://github.com/gilbertohasnofb/listools/issues.

 This library is published under the MIT License.